-Grievance procedures must be initiated in a timely fashion within the term that the student, instructor, or administrator became aware of the grievance issue.
+Grievance procedures must be initiated in a timely fashion no later than the end of the semester following the occurrence of the grievance issue.
 The student may forfeit all rights under the grievance procedure if each step is not followed within the prescribed time limit.